lbryio/lbry.com/content/news/107-whoiscapital.md

 “Pillsbury Boy”
 - lbry://@capital/pillsburyboy

 (That’s right.
 LBRY has channels now.
 But the only way to try ‘em out before May is to hangout with us on [Slack](http://slack.lbry.io/).
-Claim your @name on the revamped Publish page, manage each channel, and what content belong where.)
+Claim your @name on the revamped Publish page, manage each channel, and what content belongs where.)

 And keep up with his latest goings-on:
 - http://www.instagram.com/whoiscapital